Food Handler Responsibilities

 • Managers and supervisors in establishments that serve or handle food

 Whether you’re working in the kitchen, bussing tables, or making food deliveries, you must ensure food safety.
-As a food handler, that means safely handling food to prevent contamination and the spread of foodborne illness.
+As a Food Handler, that means safely handling food to prevent contamination and the spread of foodborne illness.
 Food that has been incorrectly handled has a higher risk of contamination, which can endanger customers, put your establishment at risk and affect your employment.

-If a food handler is unwell and experiencing any symptoms related to foodborne illness – vomiting, diarrhea, fever or sore throat – they must advise their supervisor.
+If a Food Handler is unwell and experiencing any symptoms related to foodborne illness - vomiting, diarrhea, fever or sore throat - they must advise their supervisor.
 According to food safety standards, sick employees must not handle any food if there is a chance they might make the food unsafe or unsuitable because of their illness.

 Additionally: